kuhnza/thundr-rest/README.md

 This isn't very DRY and also has some shortcomings from a REST standpoint such as:

-1. It doesn't support selecting format via Accept headers.
+1. It doesn't support selecting format via Accept headers (i.e. content negotiation).
 2. Requires checking for a callback parameter on every JSON controller method if you wish to support JSONP.
 3. Exceptions thrown will be rendered using the container's default error templates.